rambler-ios/team/processes/development/code-style/swift/swift-style-guide-en.md

 * **5.1.14** Prefer `static` to `class` when declaring a function or property that is associated with a class as opposed to an instance of that class.
 Only use `class` if you specifically need the functionality of overriding that function or property in a subclass, though consider using a `protocol` to achieve this instead.

 * **5.1.15** If you have a function that takes no arguments, has no side effects and returns some object or value, prefer using a computed property instead.
 For conciseness, if a computed property is read-only, the get clause **MUST** be omitted.
-The get clause is required only when a set clause is provided. **TODO: discuss**
+The get clause is required only when a set clause is provided.

 **Preferred:**